COVID Health & Safety Plan

 Overview

-As newly evolving variants continue to prolong the pandemic and impact our community, we remain committed to doing all we can to support the health, safety and well-being of our schools and surrounding communities.
+Many of the strategies used to address COVID-19 can protect school communities from other diseases and support healthy learning environments.
+We remain committed to doing all we can to support the health, safety and well-being of our schools and surrounding communities.

 Screen for Symptoms and Stay Home When Sick

 Staff and students must self-screen for symptoms at home daily.
-If a person is sick or exhibits any symptoms of COVID-19, they may not come to school and must follow the Stay Home Sick and Return Guidance.
+If a person is sick or exhibits symptoms of COVID-19, they may must stay home and follow the Stay Home Sick and Return Guidance.

-Symptoms of illness include fever (100.4 or higher) or chills, cough, shortness of breath or difficulty breathing, fatigue, muscle or body aches, headache, new loss of taste or smell, sore throat, congestion or runny nose, nausea or vomiting, and diarrhea per CDC guidelines
+Symptoms of COVID-19 illness include fever or chills, cough, shortness of breath or difficulty breathing, fatigue, muscle or body aches, headache, new loss of taste or smell, sore throat, congestion or runny nose, nausea or vomiting, and diarrhea per CDC guidelines

 COVID-19 Testing